imxade/Svelte-template/posts/only-design-principle/page.md

 </script>

 Design priciple have been actually trying to define drection of flow of components(function/module/stack ....) of software product making it easier to maintain in long run.
 Think of it like trying to reduce a multidimentional connected graph --> 2D graph --> tree (without cycle).
+New design priciple sometimes are just complicatied representation of what we've been using since 1970s which is the concepts of Independence and Composition covered in the coat of modules.

 ### independence